yuttasakcom/go-manual/README.md

 #### Workspaces

 ```
+- bin # where your built executables will reside
+- pkg # destination folder for package objects
 - src
 | |_github.com
 |   |_yuttasakcom
 |     |_go-sample
 ```

-* pkg folder: destination folder for package objects
-* bin folder: where your built executables will reside